antagomir/thesis/README.md

 ## LaTeX sources for my doctoral thesis

-[Probabilistic analysis of the human transcriptome with side information](http://lib.tkk.fi/Diss/2010/isbn9789526033686) _PhD thesis_ Aalto University School of Science and Technology, Faculty of Information and Natural Sciences, Espoo, Finland, 2010.
+[Probabilistic analysis of the human transcriptome with side information](http://lib.tkk.fi/Diss/2010/isbn9789526033686) _D.Sc.
+Thesis_ Aalto University School of Science and Technology, Faculty of Information and Natural Sciences, Espoo, Finland, 2010.

 The thesis and all source material are released under CC-BY license unless otherwise mentioned (some Figures and Publications are with